Ninjadini/Neuro/README.md

 }

-[Neuro(1)] // This # needs to be unique in all subclasses of BaseEntity public class VehicleEntity
+[Neuro(1)] // This # needs to be unique in all subclasses of BaseEntity public class VehicleEntity : BaseEntity
 {
     [Neuro(1)] float Speed; // This # only needs to be unique locally in this class }

-[Neuro(2)] // This # needs to be unique in all subclasses of BaseEntity public class CharacterEntity
+[Neuro(2)] // This # needs to be unique in all subclasses of BaseEntity public class CharacterEntity : BaseEntity
 {
     [Neuro(1)] string Name;
 }